DenisNikocevic/Financial-Well-being-survey-study/README.md

 While there is no evidence to suggest a causal effects, the data does seem to show that financial literacy could be a better predictor of financial well being.<br/>

-Further data analysis would be needed, one that analyzes data over a longer time perdiod<br/>
+Further data analysis would be needed, one that analyzes data over a longer time perdiod.<br/>

+Nonetheless, the research seems to show that financial literacy plays a larger role than previously believed in understanding financial well being.<br/>

 </details>